zuplo/docs/docs/quickstarts/validation-and-docs-with-json-schema.md

 - Path: `/products`
 - URL Rewrite: `https://ecommerce-api.zuplo.io/products`

-This route will create a proxy where the gateway will forward traffic to our demo api at `https://ecommerce-api.zuplo.io/`.
+This route will create a proxy where the gateway will forward traffic to our demo API at `https://ecommerce-api.zuplo.io/`.

 ## Step 3 - Add a JSON Schema